Close

 • Ranks between E-1 and E-4 or the civilian equivalent (GS-1 to GS-4 and nonappropriated fund, NAF-1 and NAF-2) living and working at military installations overseas have first priority.

 • Any sponsor whose rank is E-5 to E-9, GS-5 to GS-8, or NAF-3 and NAF-4 may apply for the program in the event that space becomes available due to low enrollment.
-Rank priorities can be found on the Sure Start application available on the DODEA website.
+Rank priorities can be found on the Sure Start application available on the DoWEA website.

 Additional selection criteria for student enrollment may apply: